bzapico/web/README.md

 ### Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+### Build

+In order to build and compile this repository run `ng build` to build the project.
+The build artifacts will be stored in the `dist/` directory.

 ### Running unit tests